opencultureconsulting/psr-15/.phpdoc/guide/usage/usage.rst

 =============

-To familiarize yourself with the FIFO principle of the middleware queue, you can try to exchange the two lines adding the middlewares to the queue, i.e. adding `MiddlewareTwo` first and `MiddlewareOne` second.
+To familiarize yourself with the FIFO principle of the middleware queue, you can try to exchange the two lines adding the middlewares to the queue, i.e. add `MiddlewareTwo` first and `MiddlewareOne` second.
 This will result in an HTTP response with status code `500 (Internal Server Error)`.

 This is exactly what we intended: Have a look at `MiddlewareTwo::processResponse()` again!
 If `$lastMiddlewarePassed`